Tech-at-DU/ACS-1410-Introduction-to-Swift/Lessons/06-SwiftUI2/README.md

 Read about the picker here: https://developer.apple.com/documentation/swiftui/picker/

-IN the summary section you will display the results of the form input.
+In the summary section, you will display the results of the form input.
 To do this use the variables you have defined.
 When *reading* a variable you don't use the $.

 ```Swift
 // Display the name